Lithium iron phosphate battery: Specifications

-Multiple lithium iron phosphate modules are wired in series and parallel to create a 2800 Ah 52 V battery module.
+Multiple lithium iron phosphate modules wired in series and parallel to create a 2800 Ah 52 V battery module.
 Total battery capacity is 145.6 kWh.
-Note the large, solid tinned copper busbar connecting the modules together.
-This busbar is rated for 700 amps DC to accommodate the high currents generated in this 48 volt DC system.
+Note the large, solid tinned copper busbar connecting the modules.
+This busbar is rated for 700 ampere DC to accommodate the high currents generated in this 48 volt DC system.

 Lithium iron phosphate modules, each 700 Ah, 3.25 V. Two modules are wired in parallel to create a single 3.25 V 1400 Ah battery pack with a capacity of 4.55 kWh.